 Creating Roles for Workforce Users

-Roles are classified into two types: Organization Roles and Company Roles.
-Organization Roles have complete access to Empeon Workforce, allowing management and support across all companies within the organization.
-Conversely, Company Roles are assigned to one or multiple companies within the organization and can be configured with full or custom access to the system for its respective companies.
+- Company Roles are assigned to Users who should have access to individual companies within the organization and can be configured with full or custom access to the system for its respective companies.

 Organization Level Roles

-Two default Company Roles are already available: Admin and Read Only.
-The Admin Role provides complete system access, but only to the companies assigned by an Organization Owner, Admin, or User.
-The Read Only Role allows Users to view all employees and reports without the ability to make system changes.
+- Read Only - This Role allows Users to view all employees and reports without the ability to make system changes.
 This Role is suitable for accounting or finance Users who need access to information in Empeon Workforce but are not responsible for system administration.

 When creating a new Role, the system will require the following fields of information to first be entered: